 Violation of these terms will result in the following: the reservation will be cancelled, you will assume full personal/financial liability for the entire cost of the stay, and you will not be allowed to reserve another hotel room under this program.

-Obligations of health care workers
+Obligations of HOTELS FOR healthcare workers PARTICIPANTS

 By proceeding with the reservation, the health care worker hereby acknowledges that he/she has read and will abide by these obligations.

 Access to Your Information.
 You have the right to review records containing your personal information that you submitted to the CalTravelStore agents.
 To request access, please contact: